Gunmen kill 2, injure 5 in fresh Plateau attack – The Sun Nigeria

 No fewer than two persons were butchered on Sunday night by gunmen suspected to be Fulani herdsmen in Nding Loh village of Fan District of Barkin-Ladi Local Government Area of Plateau State.

-Senator representing Plateau North in the National Assembly, Hon.
-Istifanus Gyang confirmed that attack in a statement signed by his Special Assistant on Media and Protocol, Musa Ashoms condemned and described it as unfortunate.
+Senator representing Plateau North Senatorial District, Istifanus Gyang, who confirmed the attack in a statement signed by his Special Assistant on Media and Protocol, Musa Ashoms, described it as unfortunate.

-Gyang lamented that the attack is coming at a time that he has put in motion all machineries to rescue, reconcile and empower the people of Plateau North.
+Gyang lamented that the attack is coming at a time that he has put in motion necessary machinery to rescue, reconcile and empower the people of Plateau North.

 “This is regrettable that when we have not recovered from the attacks in Vatt, Rubung in Foron District where lives were lost, we are confronted with another sad moment.